NesQuickCoding/Multi-Purpose-Calculator/README.md

 * Python 3
 * PyQt5

-## How to install and use:
+## How to install and run:
 1. Install the latest version of Python 3 to your machine
 2. After installation, install PyQt5 with pip by going into your terminal and typing `pip install pyqt5`
 3. Clone or download the project either with `git clone https://github.com/NesQuickCoding/Multi-Purpose-Calculator.git` or by manually downloading the ZIP and extracting its contents.
 4. Run `main.py` in the root folder, either in your terminal with `python main.py` or however you wish to run the script.
 5. The application will open and is ready to use.
 Close the application as you normally would close a window in your OS.

-### Go to [spec sheet](techspec.md) to see the technical documentation for each class and function.

-### Go to [problems sheet](problems.md) to see issues with encountered along with the solutions.

-## Designed graphical user interface (GUI) using PyQT5.

-The following functionality is completed:
+## Technical Specifications
+To read about each class and function created and used in the project, go to our [spec sheet](techspec.md).

+## Issues Faced
+To read about some issues and solutions we faced during this project, go to our [problems readme](problems.md).

+## Known Issues/Bugs
+Our application was systlized and designed with the application's style set as `windowsvista`.
+We have only worked and tested our app under this set style.
+Because QT mimics certain styles based on the user's OS, running this app on Mac or Linux machines may have different porportions with buttons or input.

+## Purpose

+This project was developed during the Spring 2022 semester at Hunter College for CSCI 39538 - Advance Python course.
+It was developed over the period of 3 weeks and had the following requirements for the assignment:

+* [x] Create a GUI with Python.
+* [x] Work and collobrate as a group using Git/GitHub.
-* [x] create at least 4 functions (outside of the classes)
+* [x] Create at least 4 functions (outside of the classes).
-* [x] create 3 classes for the logic of the application
+* [x] Create 3 classes for the logic of the application.
-* [x] need to have a window and at least 6 different widgets on the application
+* [x] Need to have a window and at least 6 different widgets on the application.
-* [x] technical spec detailing your functions, classes and what each does
+* [x] Technical spec detailing your functions and classes and what they do.
-* [x] a md file which details the problems you ran into and how you solved them
+* [x] A md file which details the problems you ran into and how you solved them.

+## Resources

 #### Feel free to clone and contribute via a pull request!
 All ideas are welcome.